atsushieno/fluidsynth-midi-service-j/README.md

 ### Dependencies

-Currently it depends on atsushieno's own fork of fluidsynth which adds some Android build scripts, which in turn depends on [Cerbero build system](https://cgit.freedesktop.org/gstreamer/cerbero/) to build glib-2.0 and co, one of fluidsynth's dependencies.
+It depends on official [fluidsynth github repo](https://github.com/Fluidsynth/fluidsynth) which now contains some Android build scripts, which in turn depends on [Cerbero build system](https://cgit.freedesktop.org/gstreamer/cerbero/) to build glib-2.0 and co, one of fluidsynth's dependencies.

-The fluidsynth fork branch for OpenSLES support is found at https://github.com/atsushieno/fluidsynth-fork/tree/opensles-v2 .

-It also downloads FluidR3_G* soundfonts which is OSS-friendlily released.
-Those sf2 files are bundled into apk as Android assets.
+It bundles `FluidR3Mono_GM.sf3` which is bundled into apk as Android assets.
+It is released under MIT license (see the source directory).

 For comsumption in Java-based Android application, we use [JNA](https://github.com/java-native-access/jna) and [JNAerator](https://github.com/nativelibs4java/JNAerator) to provide Java binding for libfluidsynth API.